Tangdixi/DCPathButton/README.md

 `<DCPathButtonDelegate>` handle the action when you fire the item buttons which is similar to the **UITableViewDelegate**, control the items through the **index**

-You can add one item at least or five items at most.
-Assume we have five items, so the **itemButtonIndex** is 0 to 4 :)
+You can add a minimum of one item or a maximum of five items.
+The `itemButtonIndex` parameter is  Assuming we have five items, so the **itemButtonIndex** is 0 to 4.

 ```objc
 - (void)pathButton:(DCPathButton *)dcPathButton clickItemButtonAtIndex:(NSUInteger)itemButtonIndex {